kumar935/node-dummy-server/README.md

 ## Setup

 - You need mongodb running in the server instance that you'll be using this.
-- Create a db and set the db name in `server.js` where connection is made with the mongoclient
+- Create a db and set the db name in `server.js` where connection is made with the mongoclient.
-- Make the required changes in the port and URIs.
+- Make the required changes in the port and URIs for the mongodb client.
-- Simply run `node server.js` in the project root directory
+- Simply run `node server.js` in the project root directory.